Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Methods

+\paragraph{Network architecture.} The physics-informed forecasting module (aka, the Phy-Pred Network shown in Extended Data Figure~\ref{fig:all_model}\textbf{b}) implements the mapping $\boldsymbol{\Theta}$ in Eq.~(\ref{eq:framework-phys}).
+An encoder first extracts multi-scale features from the preprocessed radar history $R_{-T_0:0}$.
+These features are processed by two complementary branches: a U-Net branch \cite{ronneberger2015u} that captures local and fine-scale structures, and a Transformer branch \cite{vaswani2017attention} that represents long-range spatial and temporal dependencies.
+Their outputs are fused into a common representation, which is then decoded into time-varying physical fields corresponding to advective motion, anisotropic diffusion and intensity tendency.
+These fields parameterize the evolution operator $\mathcal{F}$, and a numerical solver advances the last observed radar volume in time to obtain the deterministic forecast $R^{\mathrm{det}}_{1:T}$.

+\paragraph{Physical dynamics.} We model the evolution of radar reflectivity in continuous time and space over a fixed forecast horizon.
+The deterministic forecast $R^{\mathrm{det}}_{1:T}$ is obtained by numerically integrating a partial differential equation.
+We specify the dynamics $\mathcal{F}(R,X)$ as an advection–diffusion–source equation, given by

-This formulation models the evolution of the reflectivity field $R$ as a composite of three physically distinct processes: large-scale advection by a 3D velocity field $\boldsymbol{v}$; local anisotropic diffusion governed by the diffusivity tensor $\boldsymbol{\kappa}$; and unresolved dynamics, including microphysical processes, represented by the source term $s$.
-These three time-varying quantities $(\boldsymbol{v}, \boldsymbol{\kappa}, s)$ constitute the physical fields $X_{1:T}$ that are inferred from the input radar sequence $R_{-T_0:0}$ by the physics-learning module $\boldsymbol{\Theta}$.
-To obtain the deterministic forecast, we solve this governing equation from the initial condition $R(0)=R_0$ using an operator-splitting scheme, which incorporates the inferred physical fields at each forecast step.
+Here, the reflectivity field $R$ evolves under three processes: advective transport by a 3D velocity field $\boldsymbol{v}$; local anisotropic diffusion governed by a diffusivity tensor $\boldsymbol{\kappa}$; and a residual source term $s$ that summarizes unresolved processes, including microphysical growth and decay.
+The time-varying fields $(\boldsymbol{v},\boldsymbol{\kappa},s)$ over the forecast horizon constitute the physical fields $X_{1:T}$ and are inferred from the input radar sequence $R_{-T_0:0}$ by the physics module $\boldsymbol{\Theta}$.